 Georgia HVAC License: How to Get Certified as an HVAC Contractor in GA

-The average salary for an HVAC contractor in the US is $45,000—but that’s just to start.
+The average starting salary for new HVAC contractors in the U.S. is $36,614, while the average salary for all HVAC contractors is $45,000.
 Your level of compensation will rise alongside your experience, skill, and certification.
 For example, HVAC service managers bring in over $72,000 on average.

 So, the sooner you start the licensing process, the sooner you can build up your experience and salary.